dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words identify functions in Awelon.
-Aside from the four primitive functions, words are user-defined in a key-value database we call a *Dictionary*.
+Aside from Awelon's four primitive words, words are user-defined in a key-value database we call a *Dictionary*.

-Syntactically, Awelon words are intended to be URL friendly and visually distinct.
-Unicode was rejected because it's easy to have distinct encodings that are visually similar, which hinders debugging.
-However, it is feasible to leverage *Projectional Editing* to support CJK or iconographic words, or to render some words (or structures) using punctuation.
+Syntactically, Awelon words are intended to be URL friendly, visually distinct, sortable, and easily partitioned into prefix-aligned packages and directories.
+Unicode was rejected both for URLs and because it's easy to have distinct encodings that are visually similar, which hinders debugging.
+However, it is feasible to leverage *Projectional Editing* to support CJK or iconographic presentations of words and operators.
 Regex:

-        Word = [a-z]+(Nat)?('-'Word)*
+        Word = Frag('-'Frag)*
+        Frag = [a-z]+(Nat)?
-        Nat = '0'|[1-9][0-9]*
+        Nat  = '0' | [1-9][0-9]*

 Semantically, a defined word is equivalent to its definition.
 Definitions must be acyclic.
-Thus, we could transitively expand a defined word into a finite stream.
-However, evaluation will tend to rewrite words lazily, preserving human-meaningful symbols and structure.
-Because definitions must be acyclic, *Loops* will be expressed by defining a fixpoint combinator.
+Thus, we could transitively expand any Awelon program into a finite stream of primitives.
+However, evaluation normally rewrites words lazily, preserving human-meaningful symbols and structure, and avoiding exponential expansion.
+Because definitions must be acyclic, loops are expressed through a fixpoint combinators (see *Loops*).

 An Awelon system may enforce ad-hoc constraints on words and definitions.
 For example, an integrated development environment might assume that `foo-meta-doc` should define documentation for `foo`.
-The IDE could complain to the programmer if this word has a type that it does not recognize as documentation.
-Similarly, a linter might simulate package private definitions by complaining if `foo-local-*` words are used outside of `foo-*`.
-In some sense, the Awelon dictionary gives words their *denotation* while the Awelon environment gives words their *connotation*.
+The development environment might complain to the programmers if this word computes a value that it does not recognize as documentation.
+Similarly, we can simulate package private definitions by warning when `foo-local-*` words are used outside of `foo-*`.
+In some sense, the Awelon dictionary gives words a *denotation* while the development environment gives words their *connotation*.

 ## Natural Numbers

 Awelon has limited support for natural numbers.
-Syntactically, natural numbers are represented by regex `'0' | [1-9][0-9]*`.
-Natural numbers are modeled as a projection over a recursive construction:
+Syntactically, natural numbers are represented by regex `Nat = '0' | [1-9][0-9]*`.
+Natural numbers are modeled as a syntactic sugar or projection over a recursive construction:

         0 = [zero]
         1 = [0 succ]
         2 = [1 succ]
         42 = [41 succ]

 Definition of `succ` and `zero` - and hence our model for natural numbers - is in theory left to programmers.
 For example, we could favor a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`).
 Or we could favor a Church encoding (`type Nat = ∀x.(x→x)→x→x`).
 Or we could model naturals using an optional list of bits.
-In practice, this choice is left to the Awelon compiler or interpreter developers, based on *Accelerators*.
+In practice, this choice will depend on runtime support for *Accelerators*.

 Awelon does not provide a rich numeric tower.
 Instead, it's left to *Projectional Editing* and *Accelerators* to build upon natural numbers.

 ## Embedded Texts

 Awelon provides limited support for embedding textual information like `"Hello, world!"`.
-This is motivated for embedded comments, label values, and lightweight DSLs.
+This is motivated for embedded comments, label values, and some lightweight DSLs.
 Text is modeled as a projection over a recursive construction:

         "" = [null]
         "hello" = [104 "ello" cons]

 Definition of `cons` and `null` are left to programmers, and presumably construct a simple list of bytes.
-Embedded texts are limited to ASCII minus C0, DEL and `"` (bytes 32, 33, 35-126).
+Embedded texts are limited to ASCII minus C0, DEL and `"` (bytes 32-33, 35-126).
 There are no character escape sequences.
-However, it wouldn't be difficult to explicitly post-process text, something like `"multi-line\ntext" lit` such that `lit` rewrites the `\n` to a linefeed (byte 10).
-Between *Projectional Editing* and *Acceleration* it is feasible to make escapes available by default - even upon printing texts in evaluated results.
+However, it wouldn't be difficult to support post-process text - something like `"multi-line\ntext" lit` such that `lit` rewrites the `\n` to a linefeed (byte 10).

 *Note:* For large texts or binary data, developers are encouraged to bypass the Awelon parser.
 The Awelon dictionary provides specialized support for binary references, with the same semantics as embedded texts but without any byte-level constraints.